jmreicha/awesome-rancher/README.md

 * [Roundup](https://github.com/crystal-construct/roundup) - Query rancher-metadata by label, and return the first, or all of the values
 * [Rancher Events](https://github.com/ibrokethecloud/rancher-events) - Extract Docker events from Rancher
 * [Jenkins Rancher Plugin](https://github.com/jenkinsci/rancher-plugin) - Enables Jenkins to deploy or upgrade Rancher stack service instance
+* [Faas Rancher](https://github.com/kenfdev/faas-rancher) - Enable Rancher as a backend for Functions as a Service (OpenFaaS)

 #### Terraform